MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/rebate-management/rebate-statuses.md

 [!include [banner](../includes/banner.md)]

 Rebate statuses help you to track the status of each Rebate management deal.
-You can also use statuses for reporting and inquiry purposes.
-You can set up and name as many rebate status values as you need to support your business process.
+You can also use them for reporting and inquiry purposes.
+You can set up and name as many rebate status values as you require to support your business process.

-To set up the rebate statuses, go to **Rebate management \> Setup \> Status \> Status**.
-Use commands on the Action Pane to add and remove status values as needed.
-For each status, make the following settings:
+To set up rebate statuses, go to **Rebate management \> Setup \> Status \> Status**.
+Then use the buttons on the Action Pane to add and remove status values as required.
+For each status, set the following fields:

-- **Rebate status** - Enter a name for the status (such as Negotiating, Agreed or Completed).
+- **Rebate status** – Enter a name for the status (such as *Negotiating*, *Agreed*, or *Completed*).
-- **Description** - Enter a description of the status to provide more information about how it should be used.
+- **Description** – Enter a description of the status to provide more information about how it should be used.

-You can choose the default status to be assigned to all new Rebate management deals by going to the [**Rebate management parameters** page](rebate-management-parameters.md).
+On the [**Rebate management parameters** page](rebate-management-parameters.md), you can select a default status.
+That status will then be assigned to all new Rebate management deals that are created.